What Is Optical Coherence Tomography?

 Optical coherence tomography (OCT) and optical coherence tomography angiography (OCTA) are non-invasive imaging tests.
 They use light waves to take cross-section pictures of your retina.

 With OCT, your ophthalmologist can see each of the retina’s distinctive layers.
 This allows your ophthalmologist to map and measure their thickness.
 These measurements help with diagnosis.
-They also provide treatment guidance for glaucoma and diseases of the retina.
-These retinal diseases include age-related macular degeneration (AMD) and diabetic eye disease.
+They also guide treatment for glaucoma as well as retinal disease, like age-related macular degeneration (AMD) and diabetic eye disease.